goloop/log/README.md

     func (l *Log) Infof(format string, a ...interface{}) (n int, err error)

-Infof creates message with INFO level, according to a format specifier and writes to log.Writer.
+Infof creates message with Info level, according to a format specifier and writes to log.Writer.
 It returns the number of bytes written and any write error encountered.